dreardon/workload-identity-okta/readme.md

 ## Create an Okta API Authorization Server

 An authorization server defines your Okta security boundary, and is used to mint access and identity tokens for use with OIDC clients and OAuth 2.0 service accounts when accessing your resources via API.
 Within each authorization server you can define your own OAuth scopes, claims, and access policies.
+This step is optional as the default api://default Authorization Server in Okta could be used instead.
 TODO: Verify necessity of adding default Scope
 | Instructions        | Screenshot          |
 |:------------- |:-------------|